roydejong/BeatSaberServerBrowser/README.md

 ## Custom Songs
 Want to play Custom Songs in Beat Saber Multiplayer?
 Here's what you'll need:

-- **A modded copy of Beat Saber 1.19+**
+- **A modded copy of Beat Saber 1.22+**
 - **[MultiplayerCore](https://github.com/Goobwabber/MultiplayerCore):** This mod makes multiplayer modding possible, and makes custom songs work.
 - **[BeatTogether]()**: BeatTogether provides multiplayer servers that allow modded content to work.

-The Server Browser mod is NOT required for custom songs, but it can help you find modded servers to play on.
+The Server Browser mod isn't required for custom songs, but it's here to help you find multiplayer lobbies.

-The [MultiplayerExtensions](https://github.com/Goobwabber/MultiplayerExtensions) mod adds additional multiplayer features and is recommended, but not required anymore.
+The [MultiplayerExtensions](https://github.com/Goobwabber/MultiplayerExtensions) mod adds additional multiplayer features and is recommended but not required anymore.

 Here's some important things you should know:
 - Official servers do **NOT** allow Custom Songs at all; it doesn't matter what mods you have.
-- The BeatTogether mod will let you choose servers to play on.
-Make sure you choose a BeatTogether server if you want to play custom songs!
+- The BeatTogether mod will let you choose which master server to play on.
+Make sure you choose BeatTogether or another modded master server if you want to play custom songs!

 If you need more help, you can ask in the [BeatTogether Discord](https://discord.com/invite/gezGrFG4tz) (#help).